VLBI astrometry of radio stars to link radio and optical celestial reference frames - II. 11 radio stars: Abstract

 \section{Abstract}

 The alignment between the radio-based International Celestial Reference Frame (ICRF) and the optical \textit{Gaia} Celestial Reference Frame (\textit{Gaia}-CRF) is critical for multi-waveband astronomy, yet systematic offsets at the optical bright end ($G \lesssim 13$) limit their consistency.
 While radio stars offer a potential link between these frames, their utility has been restricted by the scarcity of precise Very Long Baseline Interferometry (VLBI) astrometry.
 In this study, we present new VLBI astrometry of 11 radio stars using the Very Long Baseline Array (VLBA), expanding the existing sample with positions, parallaxes, and proper motions measured.
-All 11 radio stars were detected, for 10 of which parallaxes and proper motions can be estimated, reaching a precision level of $<1\%$ in the best cases.
+All 11 radio stars were detected, for 10 of which parallaxes and proper motions can be estimated, achieving median uncertainties better than 0.1\,mas and 0.1\,mas yr$^{-1}$, respectively.
 These new samples greatly contribute to the link between ICRF and \textit{Gaia}-CRF at the optical bright end.